-If you are a fan of chocolate and cherries (and who isn’t?) you’ve got to try these fudgy, brownie like cookies with a sweet cherry peeking through a drizzle of cherry infused chocolate frosting.
+If you are a fan of chocolate and cherries (and who isn’t?) you’ve got to try these Chocolate Covered Cherry Cookies.
+Fudgy, brownie-like cookies with a sweet cherry peeking through a drizzle of cherry infused chocolate frosting.

-They are on my baking list every year for Valentine’s Day.
+They are on my baking list every year for Valentine’s Day and Christmas.

 And, they are so incredibly delicious.

 Grab a large mixing bowl and your electric hand mixer.
 Cream together the softened butter and both the brown and white sugars.
 Add an egg and the vanilla extract and beat until creamy and well combined.

 In a separate smaller bowl, combine the dry ingredients.
 All-purpose flour, unsweetened cocoa, salt, baking powder, and baking soda.

 Add the dry mixture to the creamed mixture, a little at a time, beating until combined with each addition.

 Roll the dough into small 1″ balls.
 You should end up with 30 of them – or close to it.